Benchmarks¶

 python -m benchmarks.simple_models.run_simple_models_benchmark --all --with-llm

-# Run AutoML benchmark (42 datasets)
+# Run AutoML benchmark (FLAML + AutoGluon)

-python -m benchmarks.automl.run_automl_benchmark --all
+python -m benchmarks.automl.run_automl_benchmark --framework all

 # Run FE tools comparison

-python -m benchmarks.compare_tools.run_fe_tools_comparison --all
+python -m benchmarks.compare_tools.run_fe_tools_comparison

 Available Benchmarks¶